studio24/security-principles/governance-framework.md

 # Governance framework

 Simon Jones, MD, is responsible for security at Studio 24.
 This is managed on a day-to-day basis by Alan Isaacson, Support Developer.
-Studio 24 is [Cyber Essentials](https://www.ncsc.gov.uk/cyberessentials/overview) accredited.
+Studio 24 is [Cyber Essentials](https://www.ncsc.gov.uk/cyberessentials/overview) accredited and we actively maintain Cyber Essentials security across the team.

 We have policies in place that cover: